zkp2p/zk-p2p-v1/zkp-mooc-hackathon-submission.md

 ### Proof generation in the browser

-To preserver privacy of the user's email we opted for generating ZK proofs in the browser.
-Following optimizations were added to make client side proving faster:
+To preserve privacy of the user's email, we opted for generating ZK proofs in the browser.
+We then added the following optimizations to make client side proving faster:

 #### Chunked Proving key
 The size of our proving key is **3.5GB** which makes it difficult to download and generate proofs.
 So we chunked our keys into 10 parts using [sampriti's snarkjs fork](https://github.com/sampritipanda/snarkjs#fef81fc51d17a734637555c6edbd585ecda02d9e).
 We then compressed each one of them and hosted them on a public [AWS S3 bucket](https://s3.console.aws.amazon.com/s3/buckets/zk-p2p-onramp?region=us-east-1&tab=objects).
 Sizes of the chunked proving keys in total is **1.95 GB**.
 A reduction in size of 45%.

 #### Storing proving keys
 The chunked proving keys are downloaded when the user generates the proof for the very first time.
-These chunked keys are stored in their compressed form in the local storage of the browser on the user's machine, so that the user doesn't has to downaload the proving key again and waste network bandwidth.
+These chunked keys are stored in their compressed form in the local storage of the browser on the user's machine, so that the user doesn't has to download the proving key again and utilize network bandwidth.

 Following table presents steps taken to generate proof on the client end along with time taken for each step:
 |Step|Time|